-Joy M. Napier-Joyce is a Shareholder in the Baltimore office of Jackson Lewis P.C. and leader of the firm’s Employee Benefits Practice Group.
+Joy M. Napier-Joyce is Office Managing Shareholder of the Baltimore office of Jackson Lewis P.C. and leader of the firm’s Employee Benefits Practice Group.

 Ms. Napier-Joyce counsels clients in a broad range of benefit matters, including general compliance and administration of qualified retirement plans under ERISA and the Internal Revenue Code.
 She also assists clients with welfare plan issues involving cafeteria plans, health plans, flexible spending accounts, group insurance products, COBRA and HIPAA.
 Ms. Napier-Joyce has a particular focus on assisting employers with the various compliance requirements associated with federal health care reform, and has been a frequent speaker on the topic.
 Her practice also includes advice on non-qualified deferred compensation arrangements and other executive compensation matters, including issues related to compliance with Section 409A of the Internal Revenue Code.